CLEAN DRINK NEPAL - OCT 2018

 We'll continue to push eastward towards some of the highest mountains in the Himalayas.
 We'll end the trip in the beautiful lakeside town of Pokhara.
 Start to finish, we will spend a total of ten days on motorcycles.
-The riding will be hard, if just because the roads suck, the bikes are even worse.
+The riding will be challenging, if just because the roads are terrible and the bikes even worse.
 The days will be long and full of mishaps and uncertainty.
 Adventure, as they call it.

 - Start Point: Nepalgunj in western Nepal on the border of India